Case Study: Bacteriophage amplification results using the CellMaker

 One of the main applications of the CellMaker bioreactor system is bacteriophage amplification.
 We have been working with numerous companies and below we have detailed some examples of our successful work with phages.

 Cellexus carried out a demonstration at a clinical-stage company providing cost-effective cures for bacterial infections.
-As pH and dissolved oxygen monitoring were not points of interest, the 8L Regular CellMaker was used to look at amplification of the company’s proprietary phages.
+As pH and dissolved oxygen monitoring were not points of interest, the CellMaker Regular 8L was used to look at amplification of the company’s proprietary phages.

 These are promising initial results for the first trial and are likely to be further improved with the addition of antifoam and optimisation to yield even better titres.

 The CellMaker offers a fast and low-cost way to effectively manufacture phages for this biotech company.

 Cellexus provided a demonstration at a biotech company that develops CRISPR engineered antibacterial products to see how well the CellMaker could amplify their proprietary phages.
 3.75L of LB media was sterilised and pumped into a CellMaker Regular 8L with antifoam.
 E. coli was then inoculated and grown for 120 minutes.

-Phages were introduced at 120 minutes (in green) and the run was sustained for 4 hours.
+Phages were introduced at 120 minutes (in green) at a titre of 1 x 106PFU/mL and the run was sustained for 4 hours.

 In conclusion, the route to market in this instance is substantially reduced due to rapid E. coli growth and concentrated phage production.